Provatura: History

 The first mention of this cheese is found in a 12th-century document kept in the bishop's archives of Capua.
-The document, a medieval chronicle, states that the monks of the monastery of S. Lorenzo ad Septimum near Aversa offered the faithful a mozza or provatura with some bread on the feast of the patron saint.
+The document, a medieval chronicle, states that the monks of the monastery of St. Lorenzo ad Septimum near Aversa offered the faithful a mozza or provatura with some bread on the feast of the patron saint.

-An antipasto with provatura is described in La singolare Dottrina, a gastronomic work by Domenico Romoli, a work known as "Panunto" or Il Panonto, published in 1560.
+An antipasto with provatura is described in La singolare dottrina, a gastronomic work by Domenico Romoli, a work known as "Panunto" or Il Panunto, published in 1560.

 The cheese has often been confused with mozzarella, as in a medical work of the Schola Medica Salernitana, published several times in the 16th century, where it is said that with buffalo milk "one makes those balls tied with rushes that are called mozze here and provature in Rome".

 According to Antonio Frugoli, a gastronome from Lucca who lived in the 17th century, author of the treatise Pratica e Scalcaria, mozzarella and provatura are two different cheeses.
 In his work, which was published in two editions in 1631 and 1638, Frugoli devotes two different chapters to mozzarella and provatura (entitled respectively Ravaggiuolo, buffalo eggs and mozzarella, and their qualities in cooking, and Large and small provature, and their qualities in cooking) in the fourth book of the work, which is dedicated, among others, to dairy products.
 Frugoli's description shows that this cheese can be fresh or matured, and that it has a lower water content and a higher amount of salt and rennet than mozzarella.
 Because of this, according to Frugoli, who followed the humoral theory, provatura lacks the therapeutic properties that he instead acknowledges in mozzarella.

-As Ada Boni's classic Roman cookery manual La Cucina Romana shows, still in the early 20th century provatura played in the Italian capital's cuisine the role that mozzarella does today.
+As Ada Boni's classic Roman cookery manual La Cucina Romana shows, still in the early 20th century, provatura played in the Italian capital's cuisine the role that mozzarella does today.